FoundationDB/fdb-kubernetes-operator/docs/design/bin_pack_fault_domains.md

 The operator will try to spread the Pods equally across the logical fault domains.
 Depending on the replacements for unreachable Pods we could use one logical fault domain more than another.
-We also don't guarantee that we use exactly the number of `DesiredFaultDomains` e.g. when we spawn fewer processes than `DesiredFaultDomains`.
+We also don't guarantee that we use exactly the number of `DesiredFaultDomains` e.g. when we spawn fewer podNames than `DesiredFaultDomains`.

 A change to `DesiredFaultDomains` will lead to a migration of a subset of Pods in order to honor the new affinity term.
 The operator only tries to replace as many Pods as required to have all pods equally distributed across the logical fault domains.